 In March 2022, Webroot, Inc. and Open Text, Inc. (collectively, "Webroot") filed a lawsuit against the Company and CrowdStrike, Inc. in federal court in the Western District of Texas alleging that certain of the Company's products infringe six patents held by them.
 In the complaint, Webroot sought unspecified damages, attorneys' fees and a permanent injunction.
 In May 2022, CrowdStrike, Inc. asserted counterclaims alleging that certain of Webroot's products infringe two of its patents.
 In the filing, CrowdStrike, Inc. sought unspecified damages, reasonable fees and costs, and a permanent injunction.
 In September 2022, Webroot amended its complaint to assert six additional patents.
 The Company intends to vigorously defend against Webroot's allegations.
-As of April 30, 2023, the Company is unable to predict the outcome of Webroot's claims or reasonably estimate a loss or a range of loss.
+As of July 31, 2023, the Company is unable to predict the outcome of or reasonably estimate a range of loss with respect to Webroot's claims.